SerhiiQAA/SerhiiQAA/README.md

 #### Hi there 👋
 #### I am QA Engineer
 ![](https://github.com/SerhiiQAA/SerhiiQAA/blob/main/TestPlay.apng)
--  I have more than 2 years of active development in the field of testing;
+-  I have 3 years of active development in the field of testing;
 -  I have cool completed volunteer projects, where I went through the full development cycle from getting acquainted with customer requirements to the product release;
 -  I have experience in managing a team of testers in the role of a Team Lead;
 ___